Cultural Competence and Patient Safety - ABCD for Cultural Assessment

 Published: 20 November 2016

 Australia is one of the most culturally and linguistically diverse nations in the world.
-Almost 25% of the population were born overseas, over 200 languages are spoken, and 116 religions practiced (Australian Bureau of Statistics 2016).
-Although all Australians have the right to equitable healthcare, patients from culturally and linguistically diverse (CALD) backgrounds (including Aboriginal Peoples) experience almost twice as many adverse events as English-speaking patients (Multicultural Health Communication 2013), and they are more likely to experience medication errors, misdiagnosis, incorrect treatment, and poorer pain management.
+Almost 30% of the population were born overseas, over 300 languages are spoken, and over 120 religions practised (ABS 2020, 2017; Hinton 2020).
+Although all Australians have the right to equitable healthcare, patients from culturally and linguistically diverse (CALD) backgrounds (including Aboriginal Peoples) may experience significant barriers to accessing and using healthcare services and suffer adverse events including medication errors, misdiagnosis and healthcare-associated infections (DoH 2019; Brach, Hall & Fitall 2019).

 While there is no single cause of the inequalities in healthcare experienced by CALD patients, research has identified that clinical encounters that do not acknowledge and address cultural factors contribute significantly to adverse patient outcomes and health inequality (Johnstone & Kanitsaki 2008).
 Thus, practical strategies for improving the provision of culturally competent care are needed.
 For example:

 In this article I will focus specifically on how to undertake a cultural assessment.
-It is recognised that assessment underpins safe practice, and nurses are all too familiar with the need to routinely conduct fall risks assessments, pressure area assessments, nutrition assessment and vital signs etc..
-Although cultural assessments are equally important, they are rarely a part of routine nursing care.
-The ‘ABCD’ mnemonic for cultural assessment (Kagawa-Singer & Backhall 2001) provides a structure for undertaking a cultural assessment that is easy to remember and put into practice.
+It is recognised that assessment underpins safe practice, and nurses are all too familiar with the need to routinely conduct falls risks assessments, pressure area assessments, nutrition assessments and vital signs etc. Although cultural assessments are equally important, they are rarely a part of routine nursing care.
+The 'ABCD' mnemonic for cultural assessment (Kagawa-Singer & Backhall 2001) provides a structure for undertaking a cultural assessment that is easy to remember and put into practice.

 Take the time to explore the attitudes and values of the patient and their family with regards to: